CLCStriders/striders/_posts/2020-01-06-Striders-Strike-Gold-at-the-2020-Glos-Cross-Country-Champs.md

 ---
 title: Striders Strike Gold at the 2020 Glos Cross Country Champs
-description:
+description: Cheltenham Ladies College Striders running club get Gold places in 2020 Gloucestershire cross country championships
+categories:
-categories: cross country results
+ - cross country results
 ---

 On a bright Saturday afternoon at the beginning of a new decade, a handful of Striders turned out to represent themselves and their club in the annual Gloucestershire Cross Country Championship.
 Held over the beautiful grounds of Rendcomb College, south-east of Cheltenham, the course had benefited from a relatively dry Christmas and had had chance to dry up a little after the autumn deluges.
 That said, the going was still sticky, and the terrain was as challenging as always.